edgarg429/Phase_2_project/README.md

 ### Data

-Datasets used can be found in the repository in `kc_house_data_train.csv` which was provided by The Flatiron School.
+Datasets used can be found in the repository in `data` folder which was provided by The Flatiron School.

 ### Methods